jacobtani/engagedencounter/README.md

 # Engaged Encounter Wellington
 This is an application for the Wellington Engaged Encounter.
-It is a Catholic marriage preparation course.
+It is a Catholic marriage preparation course using Rails.

 ### Setup